-This course covers the principles and basic concepts of ethics and laws involved in providing medical services.
+Lecture Hrs: 20 Lab Hrs: 0 This course covers the principles and basic concepts of ethics and laws involved in providing medical services.

-MA1251 Infection Control / Laboratory Equipment and Safety Lecture Hrs: 15 Lab Hrs: 5 Credit Hrs: 1 This course introduces the cycle of infection with emphasis on understanding infection and hazard control procedures necessary for the safe practice of healthcare.
-Blood borne Pathogens, Universal and Standard Precautions, OSHA and CDC reporting requirements will be emphasized.
+MA1251 Infection Control / Laboratory Equipment and Safety Lecture Hrs: 15 Lab Hrs: 5 Credit Hrs: 1 This course introduces the cycle of infection with emphasis on understanding infection and hazard control procedures necessary for the safe practice of medicine.
+Bloodborne Pathogens, Universal and Standard Precautions, OSHA and CDC reporting requirements will be studied.
 Laboratory equipment, correct laboratory techniques, laws regulating physician laboratories and quality assurance programs will be covered.
-An overview of the organization of the body, including systems, tissues and cells will be covered.
+An overview of the organization of the body, including systems, tissues and cells will be discussed.